arnav-jain1/Fall_2023/388/notes/!all_lecs.md

 RET \
 Jump to address stored in register 1, returns to whatever is stored in R7 \
 JMP does not store to register 7, JSR\JSRR do \
-*JSRR jumps to an address stored in register JSR jumps to a label*
+*JSRR jumps to an address stored in register JSR jumps to 11 bits offset of PC*

 **JMP** Jump \
 Ret: implicitly uses R7 so don't change R7 \